3dproger/AxelChat/README.md

 - Display messages from multiple streaming platforms at once.
 For example YouTube and Twitch
 - Display messages from any live YouTube chat without authorization.
 Messages in AxelChat arrive much faster than the standard YouTube live chat in your browser
 - Display messages from any live Twitch chat with avatars of participants
+- Displaying the number of viewers both total and for individual platforms
 - Displays detailed information about a participant in a live chat in a separate window (including a link to the participant's channel)
 <p align="center">
   <img src="images/9.png">